lizongying/go-crawler/README.md

 * log.long_file: If set to true, the full file path is logged.
 * log.level: DEBUG/INFO/WARN/ERROR
 * request.concurrency: Number of request concurrency
-* request.interval: Request interval(seconds).
-If set to 0, it is the default interval(1).
+* request.interval: Request interval(Millisecond).
+If set to 0, it is the default interval(1000).
 If set to a negative number, it is 0.
 * request.timeout: Request timeout(seconds)
 * request.ok_http_codes: Request ok httpcodes